 \section{Related Work}

-\paragraph{Synthetic Data Generation}
+\paragraph{Synthetic data generation}

 Synthetic data is produced using algorithms \citep{saxton2019analysing}, generative models \citep{borisov2022language, meng2022generating}, or simulations \citep{vezhnevets2023generative}, rather than being directly created by humans \citep{liu2024best}.
-It presents a promising solution for training models, particularly in scenarios where real-world data is scarce, expensive, or difficult to obtain. \if 0 There are many different ways to generate synthetic data, including using more powerful teacher models to train student models.
-For instance, \citet{xu2023baize} created a pipeline that can automatically generate high-quality multi-turn chat corpus by leveraging ChatGPT to engage in a conversation with itself.
-Using such powerful models can help distill their knowledge into smaller models, which can improve their ability.
-However, in this paper, we also study how to use the model itself to generate high-quality synthetic data and eventually help to improve itself. \fi Self-Instruct \citep{wang2022self} first proposed a framework that lets a language model be prompted with seed data as few-shot examples in order to generate new synthetic data.
-Such data has been used to then self-train language models, e.g. in the Self-Rewarding framework \citep{yuanself}.
-Evol Instruct \citep{zeng2024automatic} proposed to increase prompt complexity by letting the language model re-write the original prompts with increasing complexity.
-Other specific methods of creating complex synthetic data have been proposed, for example multi-hop question answering \citep{lupidi2024source2synth} or difficult reasoning questions \citep{yuan2025naturalreasoning} both grounded on documents.
-Synthetic data has also been used to help train agents \citep{zhao2025absolute,zhou2025self} and tool-use models \citep{mekala2024toolverifier}, and for rewriting pre-training data \citep{maini2024rephrasing,nguyen2025recycling}.
+It presents a promising solution for training models, particularly in scenarios where real-world data is scarce, expensive, or difficult to obtain.
+Self-Instruct \citep{wang2022self} first proposed a framework that prompts a language model with seed data as few-shot examples in order to generate new synthetic data.
+Such data has subsequently been used to self-train language models, e.g. in the Self-Rewarding framework \citep{yuanself,wu2024meta}.
+Evol Instruct \citep{zeng2024automatic} proposed to increase instruction complexity by letting the language model rewrite the original instructions with added complexity.
+Other specific methods of creating complex synthetic data have been proposed, such as multi-hop question answering \citep{lupidi2024source2synth} or difficult reasoning questions \citep{guo2025synthetic,yuan2025naturalreasoning}, both grounded on real documents.
+Synthetic data has also been used to help train agents \citep{zhao2025absolute,zhou2025self} and tool-use models \citep{mekala2024toolverifier}, as well as for rewriting pre-training data \citep{maini2024rephrasing,nguyen2025recycling}.